+The word ‘prolapse’ means a falling down or slipping of a body part from its usual position.
 There are different types of prolapse depending on which pelvic organ might have dropped down into the vagina.

 - Uterine prolapse – this is the second most common type and is the name if there is prolapse of the womb (uterus) into the vagina.